List of Lucifer characters: Mazikeen "Maze" Smith

 In season 5, Maze turns against Lucifer once more after she learns that he kept her mother's fate a secret from her.
-After her mother's death, Maze also became obsessed with obtaining a soul, hoping that it could make her live a fulfilling life, to the point of siding with Michael against Lucifer in hopes of gaining one.
-After the arrival of God, Maze seeks a soul from him without any luck and makes amends with Lucifer, siding with him in the battle against Michael to decide who the new God will be.
+After her mother's death, Maze also became obsessed with obtaining a soul, hoping that it could enable her to find a soulmate, to the point of siding with Michael against Lucifer in hopes of gaining one.
+After the arrival of God, Maze seeks a soul from him, but he implies that she can "grow" a soul on her own and perhaps that she already has.
+She makes amends with Lucifer, siding with him in the battle against Michael to decide who the new God will be.
 When Dan is murdered by Vincent Le Mec, Maze is devastated and helps Lucifer to seek revenge for their friend's murder.

 In season 6, Maze pursues a romantic relationship with Eve and eventually marries her.
 She also works with Dan's ghost, attempting to help him discover the source of his guilt and finally reach Heaven.
 Having learned that he will soon disappear and never return to the Earth, Lucifer says an emotional goodbye to Maze, calling her his best friend and stating that with the number of times that Maze has saved him, he owes her far more than he can ever repay.
 In turn, Maze is content with her life on Earth finally and provides Lucifer with one of her demon daggers as a parting gift.

 In the series finale, Maze is revealed to have continued her work as a bounty hunter with Eve as her partner and she remains close with Chloe and her family even after Lucifer's departure.

 Beatrice "Trixie" Espinoza

 Trixie is portrayed by Scarlett Estevez.

-Chloe and Dan's seven-year-old (at the start of the series) daughter, who befriends Lucifer and Mazikeen.
+Trixie is Chloe and Dan's seven-year-old (at the start of the series) daughter, who befriends Lucifer and Mazikeen.
 Trixie takes advice from both Maze and Lucifer, while also balancing what her parents try teaching her.
+She has a particular fondness for chocolate and can easily be bribed with it.